 When Hub writers, Paula Lourie and Angela Schipper, first raised the topic of creating a range of articles about butterflies for the Science Learning Hub, they were met with some scepticism from the others in the team.
 Some people felt that the topic was already well covered.
 Others wondered what we would do that would be different.
 Before they began, they needed to do some more research.
 Angela explains.

-Angela decided to talk to our potential audience – my class of 8 and 9 year olds.
-Angela asked them to tell me everything they knew about butterflies.
+Angela decided to talk to our potential audience – her class of 8 and 9 year olds.
+Angela asked them to tell her everything they knew about butterflies.
 They were all familiar with the basics of metamorphosis – most had observed it in the classroom but none had really studied it.
 The children had lots of alternative conceptions: moths are boys and butterflies are girls, butterflies only eat pollen, some butterflies hate the sun, butterflies have powder on their wings.
 The only two butterflies the students could name were the monarch and the white.
 No one mentioned native butterflies.

 The next stop was the school library where there were 17 books about butterflies.
 Many were about big, bold overseas butterflies, and they were quite light on scientific content.
 The little information on native butterflies often had dense text, and the small font wasn’t child friendly.
 A web search gave us similar results.